West Philadelphia doctor gets COVID-19 vaccine to inspire communities of color

 "We've been testing people with our testing sites outside of our health center since March when this pandemic first hit.
 People believe that we care about them.
 The vaccine is safe.
 It is imperative that we consider vaccinating as many people in the community as possible," said Veronica Hill-Milbourne, president and CEO of Spectrum Health Services.

-Spectrum began its vaccinations Tuesday with its own employees.
-They have about 5,500 signed up for the first wave and they're encouraging their patients, their neighbors to join them.
+Spectrum began vaccinating for COVID-19 Tuesday with its own employees.
+They have about 5,500 signed up for the first wave and they're encouraging their patients and neighbors to join them.